se-edu/learningresources/contents/node/nodejs.md

 ## Use cases

-Node.js is **good** for
+Node is **good** for
 * **Processing high volumes of IO-bound requests**.
 A single instance of a Node server will be more efficient and can serve more requests with the same hardware than other usual servers (such as those written in Ruby on Rails).
 This makes the Node server faster and more scalable.
 * **Real time apps** where you have to process a large volume of requests with little delay.
 This includes instant messaging apps and collaborative editing apps where you can watch the document being modified live such as Trello and Google Docs.
-Node.js is a good choice as it can handle multiple client requests (even while waiting for responses).
+Node is a good choice as it can handle multiple client requests (even while waiting for responses).
 * **Single-page apps** where a lot of processing and rendering is done on the client's side and the backend server only needs to provide a simple API.
 Node can process many requests with low response times.
 In addition, you can reuse and share code, such as those for validation, between the client and server.

-However, Node.js is **not suitable** for
+However, Node is **not suitable** for
 * **CPU-intensive jobs**.
-Remember that Node.js is single-threaded.
+Remember that Node is single-threaded.
 If the thread is busy doing CPU-heavy operations, it will not be able to process incoming requests timely.
 This removes the biggest advantage of Node.
 Perhaps, you should consider an alternative technology such as Go which supports concurrency.

-To find out more about when you should or should not use Node.js, checkout these articles by [netguru](https://www.netguru.co/blog/use-node-js-backend) and [Node.js foundation](https://medium.com/the-node-js-collection/why-the-hell-would-you-use-node-js-4b053b94ab8e).
+To find out more about when you should or should not use Node, checkout these articles by [netguru](https://www.netguru.co/blog/use-node-js-backend) and [Node.js foundation](https://medium.com/the-node-js-collection/why-the-hell-would-you-use-node-js-4b053b94ab8e).

 ## Resources

-* Try out Node.js online - [Node prototyping with Runkit](https://runkit.com/home)
+* Try out Node online - [Node prototyping with Runkit](https://runkit.com/home)
 * A guide on asynchronous programming in JS - [You Don't Know JS: Async & Performance](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20&%20performance/README.md#you-dont-know-js-async--performance)
 * A comprehensive introduction to Node -  [The art of node](https://github.com/maxogden/art-of-node/)
 * Making better use of npm scripts - [How to Use npm as a Build Tool](https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/)
 * Advice on how to write clean code that makes it easy to add new features - [Fundamental rules of a Node.js project structure](https://blog.risingstack.com/node-hero-node-js-project-structure-tutorial/)
 * A compilation of useful node modules - [Awesome Nodejs](https://github.com/sindresorhus/awesome-nodejs)
-*  A summary and curation of the top-ranked content on Node.js best practices - [Node.js Best Practices](https://github.com/i0natan/nodebestpractices)
+*  A summary and curation of the top-ranked content on Node best practices - [Node.js Best Practices](https://github.com/i0natan/nodebestpractices)
-* Node.js architecture and features - [All About Node.Js You Wanted To Know](https://codeburst.io/all-about-node-js-you-wanted-to-know-25f3374e0be7)
+* Node architecture and features - [All About Node.Js You Wanted To Know](https://codeburst.io/all-about-node-js-you-wanted-to-know-25f3374e0be7)
 * More about `package.json` - [npm official documentation on package.json](https://docs.npmjs.com/files/package.json).

 </div>